lucbouchard1/lucbouchard1.github.io/src/projects/jupyter.md

 ![JupyterLab Preview](./assets/jupyterpreview.png)
 *<center>The Jupyter Notebook</center>*

-This project gave me a lot of experience with web development, which before the summer of 2017 was just something I had played around with.
+This project gave me a lot of experience with web development.
+Specifically, I learned about the depths of Typescript, React, HTML, CSS, Webpack and Electron.

 ## JupyterLab Native

-Recently, Project Jupyter has been developing their next generation development environment, [JupyterLab](https://github.com/jupyterlab/jupyterlab).
-Over the summer of 2017, I worked developing the native version of this app using [electron](https://electron.atom.io/).
+JupyterLab Native was my primary project over the summer of 2017.
+Project Jupyter is currently developing their next generation environment, [JupyterLab](https://github.com/jupyterlab/jupyterlab).
+I worked on developing the native version of this app using [electron](https://electron.atom.io/).
 You can find the github page for the project [here](https://github.com/jupyterlab/jupyterlab_app).

 ![JupyterLab Native](./assets/jupyternative.png)
 *<center>The JupyterLab Native Logo</center>*

 The native version of JupyterLab takes advantage of native API's to augment to JupyterLab experience.
-Through this project, I gained a large amount of experience with [Typescript](https://www.typescriptlang.org/), [React](https://reactjs.org/), and other web development technologies.
+There were several challenges to overcome in this project.
+JupyterLab's webpack build was very complex and difficult to port.
+Furthermore, mapping JupyterLab's API's to native API's was often nontrivial.

 ![JupyterLab Native](./assets/jupyterdev.jpg)
 *<center>Working with designers on JupyterLab Native</center>*